opengovfoundation/madison/INSTALL.md

     * `yum install libyaml libyaml-devel`
     * `pecl install yaml`

-1. Run `composer install` to install all composer packages
+1. Run `make deps` to install all dependencies.

 1. Copy `server/config/example_creds.php` to `server/config/creds.php`
 and add your mysql credentials

-1. Copy `.env.example.php` to `.env.php` and add your mysql credentials
+1. Copy `server/.env.example` to `server/.env` and add your mysql credentials

+1. Create a database based on the settings you set in `server/.env`.

-1. Run `php artisan migrate` to create database schema
+1. Run `make db-migrate` to create database schema.

-1. Run `npm install` and `bower install` to install the web packages

-If you want this to run from the web root instead of http://yoursite.com/madison/public, you must edit your server configuration.
-For Apache servers:

-1. Edit your httpd.conf file to change the DocumentRoot to Madison's public directory (e.g. ```DocumentRoot "/var/www/html/madison/public"```)
-1. And allow Madison to handle url rewriting (e.g. ```<Directory "/var/www/html/madison"> AllowOverride All </Directory>```)
-1. Restart Apache
+1. Setup an apache vhost, an example configuration can be seen in `docs/apache.conf.example`.

+1. Save the confiration and restart Apache.

-You'll need to run `php artisan queue:listen` whenever running the app.
+You'll need to run `make queue-listen` whenever running the app.
 See [the Laravel docs](https;//laravel.com/docs/5.1/queues#running-the-queue-listener) for more info.